 Please see Happy Git and GitHub for the useR for instructions on how to install Git.
 It is beyond the scope of this article.

 usethis itself does not actually need the Git that you install, because it uses the git2r package which wraps libgit2.
-But, chances are, you want to do normal Git things, like diff and commit and push, and for that you must install Git.
+But, chances are, you want to do normal Git things, like diff and commit and push, from RStudio or in the shell and for that you must install Git.